UP polls: Smriti slams Akhilesh for seeking Mamata's support | Politics

 While addressing a poll programme in Gautam Buddh Nagar's Jewar, the Union Minister claimed Yadav's reach out to Banerjee was an indication that he is ''not getting people's support on his own strength''.

+Banerjee, whose TMC had defeated the BJP in the high-stake West Bengal elections last year, on Monday reached Lucknow, where she is expected to campaign in support of the SP on Tuesday.

+Irani claimed the situation has become such for Samajwadi Party that they have to gather people to tell the residents of Uttar Pradesh to seek support.

-Irani claimed Yadav was seeking support from Banerjee despite her insulting the traditions, culture and food habits of the people of Uttar Pradesh.
+She slammed Yadav for seeking support from Banerjee despite her insulting the traditions, culture and food habits of the people of Uttar Pradesh.

 ''I want to ask Akhilesh ji, what has happened now that you want support of those who had forgotten the glorious past of this state and openly insult the residents of the state.
 What compulsion do you have?'' she said.